Frequently Asked Questions

 Q. May we order meals if we are not overnight guests?

-A. Lunch is available for Day Hikers and shelter guests – either a sit-down lunch with reservations and prepayment required or a sack lunch without reservations.
-The cost for both will be $10.00.
+A. A Sack Lunch is available for Day Hikers and shelter guests.
+The cost will be $10.00.
 (See Day Hiker Services tab for description of lunch menus).
 The evening meal and breakfast are only provided for overnight guests.

 Q. If I am a party of one or two, do I have to share a cabin with strangers?

 A. We will not put strangers in the same room with you.
 The cabins and lodge rooms are booked for just your party.

 Can you accommodate vegetarians?
 With advance notice, we can accommodate most vegetarians.
 Vegans and vegetarians that are on a raw diet may need to pack most of their own food.

 Q. Can you accommodate vegetarians and food allergies?

 A. With advance notice, we can accommodate most vegetarians and many food allergies.
 Vegans and vegetarians that are on a raw diet may need to pack most of their own food.

 Q. How much wine do we get for $10.00 and what kind?